- Policy as of Nov. 2022

 Prayers for Healing

 There are many among us, both near and far, who are fighting illness — community members, family members, and loved ones.
 We are collecting the names of those in need of healing so that we can include them in our prayers.
-If there is someone in your life in need of healing of body or spirit please share their name and your relationship with them here and you can find the names of those who need extra healing here.
+If there is someone in your life in need of healing of body or spirit please share their name and your relationship with them here.
 You may indicate whether you wish to share the names with IKAR clergy only, or with the whole community.
 We wish a speedy and complete recovery to all who are struggling with illness.

 THE NEEDS OF OUR TEENS:

 Teen Talk – Jewish Big Brothers Big Sisters of Los Angeles created the Teen Talk mobile app to provide social and emotional support to teens.
 Now more than ever, we see Teen Talk as a critical lifeline for teens in Los Angeles and around the world.

 DONATE TO AND/OR VOLUNTEER AT A FOOD SHELTER OR FOOD BANK – During this time organizations are running low on food items, help them stay well-stocked for those in need.
 Food banks are in great need of volunteers to help pack and sort food.
 They are taking precautions to prioritize volunteer safety.
 Visit California Association of Food Banks here.

 DONATE BLOOD – Healthy, eligible donors are urged to come out and give to ensure there’s lifesaving blood on the shelves for those who need it most.
 Visit the American Red Cross.

 FINANCIAL SUPPORT & MORE